piwai/ext4-mail-recovery/README.md

 -------------------------------------------

 Foremost (http://foremost.sourceforge.net/) is a data recovery tool.
 Its purpose is to recover binary files like pictures, videos, compressed archives which were deleted from a hard drive...
 These files generally have a specific signature in their header, and they also include their own size in their metadata, so they are generally easy to restore when they have not been overwritten by other files.
 In my case, the mails were just plain text, with SMTP headers, body and base64 attachments, and sadly the SMTP standard doesn't define a content size header, like the "Content-Length" for HTTP.
+So foremost cannot know how much data it needs to extract when it detects a SMTP signature.

-So we will use foremost only to locate where the emails could be on the partition, and we will delegate the extraction to a custom Python script, which will be able to extract just the correct amount of data.
+So, we will use foremost only to locate where the emails could be on the partition, and we will delegate the extraction to a custom Python script, which will be able to extract just the correct amount of data.

 To do this, you will need to define a specific signature based on a SMTP header encoded in hex, so that foremost can look for this in the partition and tell you at which offset it saw the signature.
-After a quick analysis of my own remaining emails I chose the header "Received:", which is a fairly common header that each MTA adds to the email when routing it to its destination.
+After a quick analysis of my own remaining emails I chose the header "Received:", which is a fairly common SMTP header that each MTA adds to the email when routing it to its destination.
 I could have used something else like "Message-ID" which is unique, but this one is generally in the middle of the headers, after "From:" and "To:", so by using it I would have lost the mail sender and recipients.

-To encode the header in Hex format used by foremost, use the code below:
+To encode the header in Hex format used by foremost, use the snippet below:

 ```
 $ python3 -q